kpfleming/jinjanator/README.md

     $ j2 config.j2

-Or alternatively, read the values from a file:
+Or alternatively, read the values from a dotenv file:

 ```
 NGINX_HOSTNAME=localhost